 3. People

-• Diagnostic data remains within the region and is not co-mingled with other jurisdictions.
+- Support cases, logs, and other diagnostic data remain within the region and are not co-mingled with data from other jurisdictions.

 AI as a catalyst for sovereignty